WordPress Website Images 101- Everything You Need to Know

 But what if you don’t have images?

-MASSIVE TIP: DO NOT USE IMAGES OFF GOOGLE IMAGE SERACH
+MASSIVE TIP: DO NOT USE IMAGES OFF GOOGLE IMAGE SEARCH!

-Sorry for the shouting but this could be one of the biggest mistakes you ever do.
-People who own these images can easily find out what websites have their images on and you can be fined thousands of pounds.
+Sorry for the shouting, but this could be one of the biggest mistakes you ever do.
+Most of these images are copyrighted.
+People who own these images can easily discover the websites that are using their images and you can be fined thousands of pounds.

 It’s just not worth it.